How to Pay Nanny Taxes Yourself

 Other withholdings

 In some states, you may be required to withhold for disability insurance and/or paid leave programs.
-In three states (Alaska, Pennsylvania, and New Jersey), your nanny will also owe unemployment taxes, which will need to be withheld from their pay.
+Your nanny will also owe unemployment taxes in three states (Alaska, Pennsylvania, and New Jersey), which must be withheld from their pay.
 Check your state’s nanny tax guide for additional information.

 4. Prepare and distribute pay stubs

 On payday, you’ll provide your nanny with their net wages for the pay period.
 Net pay is often referred to as “take-home” pay.
 This is what your nanny takes home after all withholdings and deductions have been made.
-You’ll also give them their pay stub, which will detail the hours they worked at their regular and overtime rates as well as how much was deducted from their pay for each required withholding (i.e. FICA, income taxes, paid leave programs, disability insurance, etc.).
+You’ll also give them their pay stub, detailing the hours they worked at their regular and overtime rates and how much was deducted from their pay for each required withholding (i.e., FICA, income taxes, paid leave programs, disability insurance, etc.).

 5. File and remit quarterly employment taxes

-When you receive your state tax id, the tax agency will likely provide a method and schedule for you to remit your unemployment taxes as well as any employee income taxes (if applicable).
-Most likely, taxes will need to be remitted on a quarterly basis.
+When you receive your state tax ID, the tax agency will likely provide a method and schedule for you to remit your unemployment taxes and any employee income taxes (if applicable).
+Most likely, taxes will need to be remitted every quarter.

-For your federal taxes (FICA, unemployment, and employee income), use Form 1040-ES to remit those on a quarterly basis.
+For your federal taxes (FICA, unemployment, and employee income), use Form 1040-ES to remit those every quarter.

 The typical schedule is: